nelsonkd/pot-bluemix-docs/Lab 2 - Create a LoopBack Application/README.md

 + How to create a multi-model LoopBack application
 + How to create a Representational State Transfer (REST) API definition using IBM Connect API Designer
 + How to create a Representational State Transfer (REST) API definition using IBM Connect Command Line
-+ How to use the LoopBack MySQL Connector
-+ How to use the LoopBack MongodDB Connector
++ How to use the LoopBack Cloudant Connector
 + How to test a REST API
 + How to create relationships between models